simonsan/openage-modding/tutorials/scripts/how_to_use_python_scripts.md

 ### Linux

-Open the terminal and paste everything after the `$` symbol into the terminal.
+Open the terminal and paste everything after the `Dollar` symbol into the terminal.

 Example: